mikeftrict/dznpy/README.md

     C:\SB\dezyne-2.17.8\dzn.cmd

 Of course this installation path can be suited to your situation.
-Edit and correct the following scripts:
+Edit and correct the following script(s):

-    - tests\GenerateDezyneArtifacts.cmd
-    - tests\pytest.ini
+    - test\GenerateDezyneArtifacts.cmd

 Then, install the required Python packages `dznpy` relies on.
 PyCharm will automatically recognise and process the requirements.txt file.
 In other cases, install the dependencies manually by typing